na-na-hi/renget/archive/scalylit.md

 	This section is expanded upon anons' requests.
 ‎
-**The Deadlands** (2023-) by Skye Melki-Wegner Alternate History (xenofiction)
+**The Deadlands** (2023-) by Skye Melki-Wegner Action-Adventure (xenofiction)
-Advertised as "Wings of Fire (sorry) meets Jurassic Park", this 3 book series (as of writing this) follows an alternate timeline where dinosaurs evolved intelligence, forming their own kingdoms and waging wars.
+Advertised as "Wings of Fire meets Jurassic Park", this 3 book series (as of writing this) follows an alternate timeline where dinosaurs evolved intelligence, forming their own kingdoms and waging wars.
+The series follows Eleri, the disgraced son of a prince, along with herbivorous exiles from both kingdoms uncovering a sinister plot.
 **Hunted**
 **ISBN-10** 1250827698
 **ISBN-13** 978-1250827692